How to Help Your Child with ADHD Focus - Parent's Strategy Guide

 • “Is there anything I can do to help you focus?”

-Questions as such will lead you to answers which vary from child to child.
+Questions as such will lead you to answers that vary from child to child.
 Some children with ADHD work better in a neat environment while others find they can focus if another child in their class isn’t so loud and distracting.

 A solution to this problem is offering encouragement.
-If your child has a big project due at the end of the week and s/he is having trouble getting it done, you have to find a way to encourage him/her to begin and continue working on it.
+If your child has a big project due at the end of the week and has trouble getting it done, you have to find a way to encourage them to begin and continue working on it.
+Since every child works differently, it can be difficult to pinpoint how to encourage yours.

-Since every child works differently, it can be difficult to pinpoint how to encourage your own.
-Therefore, you may also want to spend time getting to know your child and figuring out what makes him/her most happy.
-Whether it’s a toy or taking a fishing trip, you will find ways to encourage him/her.
+Therefore, you may also want to spend time getting to know your child and figuring out what makes them most happy.
+Whether it’s a toy or taking a fishing trip, you will find ways to encourage them.

 Most Common Distractions

+So, when you find the core of this problem, you must continue with encouragement to help lean your child away from distractions.
 Since every child works differently, their distractions will differ.
 However, here are the most common forms of distraction a child will come across:

 • Loud noises (such as a phone’s ring or a dog’s bark).